litonglab/Homepage-configuration-file/content/_index.md

 Welcome to the **LitongLab** home page!

+{{< color-block style="info" >}}
-LitongLab is a research group of [DEKE Lab](http://deke.ruc.edu.cn/) in [Renmin University of China](https://www.ruc.edu.cn/).
-We worked on computer networking.
-Our current research interests mainly focuse on applying the state-of-the-art big data and machine learning technologies to improve performance of networked systems.
+LitongLab is a computer networking research group of Renmin University of China (RUC).
+Our research interests mainly focus on applying the state-of-the-art big data and machine learning technologies to improve the performance of networked systems.
+{{< /color-block >}}